hareem-arshad/multi_agent_medqa/README.md

 # Multi-Agent Clinical Reasoning System

+A lightweight multi-agent AI framework that improves clinical reasoning by simulating an iterative expert review process using collaborative AI agents.

+---

 ##  Overview
-A multi-agent AI framework that improves LLM reasoning using iterative feedback loops.

-## Dataset
-MedQA benchmark dataset (Jin et al., 2020)
+Traditional medical AI systems generate a single-pass answer, which can lead to reasoning errors and inconsistent outputs.
+This project introduces a **multi-agent reasoning pipeline** where multiple AI agents collaborate to solve, critique, and refine medical answers.

+The system mimics real-world clinical decision-making where multiple experts review and improve diagnostic reasoning.

+---

-## System
+##  System Architecture

+The system consists of three coordinated agents:

-- Solver Agent
+###  Solver Agent
+- Generates initial clinical reasoning and diagnosis

-- Critic Agent
+### Critic Agent
+- Reviews reasoning for errors, gaps, and inconsistencies

-- Refiner Agent
+### Refiner Agent

-## Method
-We evaluate whether iterative feedback improves reasoning quality.

-## Result
-Multi-agent system improves reasoning consistency compared to baseline.
+- Improves final response using critique feedback

+---

-## Tech Stack
+##  Workflow
-Python, Streamlit, LLM APIs, MedQA dataset

-User Input
-   ↓
-Solver Agent
-   ↓
-Critic Agent
-   ↓
-Refiner Agent
-   ↓
-Final Answer
-   ↓
-Evaluation
-   ↓
-AMD Batch Benchmark (optional)